 During the 18th and 19th Centuries, Newcastle Emlyn became a thriving market town.
 It was prominent in the local woollen industry, the mills deriving their power from the rapidly flowing River Teifi.
 At nearby Drefach Felindre you can visit the National Wool Museum to explore the importance of this industry to the local area.
 The first ever printing press in Wales was established in nearby Adpar, in the early 18th Century.
 The interesting Cawdor Hall sits prominently along the high street, built in 1892 it started its life as a market hall for the town.
 It has recently been refurbished as a location for small business units and on the top floor you can find The Attic Theatre, an intimate 84 seated theatre.

-Nowadays, Newcastle Emlyn retains its tradition as a market town.
+Nowadays, Newcastle Emlyn retains its tradition as a market town sitting around 11 miles east of Cardigan and some 17 miles north west of Carmarthen.
 The cattle market is still held every week and brings the town to life with the noise of bleating sheep, lowing cows and the calls of the auctioneer.
 There are a wide-range of shops in the town centre, servicing the everyday, practical needs of the community.
 For example there are banks, hairdressers, two pharmacies, jewellers, a couple of convenience stores, a post office and a butcher.
 Scattered between these are many eclectic gifts shops, antique stores and craft stores.
 Newcastle Emlyn is an oasis for foodies with a collection of independent restaurants, eateries, cafés and take-aways.

 The surrounding countryside has a lot to offer.
 The River Teifi offers scenic walks and picnic spots and nearby is the picturesque village of Cenarth, which borders the Counties of Ceredigion, Carmarthenshire and Pembrokeshire.
 Its 18th Century bridge offers spectacular views over the River Teifi and the waterfalls of Cenarth Falls.
 An autumn / winter highlight is witnessing the natural wonder of leaping salmon, fighting to get upriver to spawn.
 Alternatively, you can visit the National Coracle Centre, for a trip back in time, to see how this ancient boat was used in the fast flowing Teifi River.